wincent/masochist/content/blog/old-stuff-that-rocks.md

 ## Compression algorithms

 Gzip (1992) is ubiquitous, predictable, and incredibly useful.
 The content you're reading now is compressed using gzip.
 Yet it doesn't make the list.
-The reason is that, despite its clear merits, compression is an area in which we always want to do better.
-As such, there is a proliferation of alternative formats and tools, and I expect that more will be produced in the future, possibly indefinitely.
+The reason is that, despite gzip's clear merits, compression is an area in which we always want to do better.
+As such, there is a proliferation of [alternative formats and tools](https://en.wikipedia.org/wiki/List_of_archive_formats), and I expect that more will be produced in the future, possibly indefinitely.

 In short there is no single "preeminent" compression solution, and there probably never will be, so rather than picking a particularly successful one and adding it to the list, I am leaving it off.
 Consider gzip an "honorable mention".